-This is a cutting edge, robust oil-based stain.
-Its thick, rich formula allows easy application and superior color control, necessary to achieve a rich and uniform color on most surfaces in a single application.
+This is a cutting edge, robust, oil-based stain.
+Its thick, rich formula allows for easy application and superior color control, which is necessary to achieve a rich and uniform color on most surfaces in a single application.

 Where to Use

-Wiping Stain can be used on variety of surfaces including unfinished wood, previously finished surfaces, fiberglass, coated metal and composition surfaces.
-Especially recommended for woods such as pine, birch, maple, poplar and cherry.
+Wiping Stain can be used on a variety of surfaces, including unfinished wood, previously finished surfaces, fiberglass, coated metal, and composition surfaces.
+Especially recommended for woods such as pine, birch, maple, poplar, and cherry.

 Ideal for difficult-to-stain woods such as pine, poplar, maple, plywood, and veneers.